 Home warranty | While not required, a home warranty covers a wide variety of house-related costs not covered by your homeowners insurance. | $300-$500 |

-If you’re unable to negotiate for seller or lender credits and you’re unable to finance them into your overall loan amount, you will need to find an alternative method to pay for USDA closing costs upfront.
+If you’re unable to negotiate for seller or lender credits and you’re unable to finance them into your overall loan amount, you’ll need to find an alternative method to pay for USDA closing costs upfront.
+This can involve borrowing from relatives or friends, taking out a personal loan, or using credit cards.

 USDA closing cost assistance refers to programs or options available to help buyers cover their closing costs for a USDA loan.
 While the USDA itself does not directly offer closing cost assistance, there are several ways for buyers to seek help with these expenses.